philipmat/discogs-xml2db/README.md

 - `--output-dir`: folder to write fixtures (default `tests/fixtures`).
 - `--progress-every`: print progress every N parsed entities (default 50,000; set to 0 to disable).
 - `--manifest`: reuse an existing `manifest.json` to extract exactly the listed IDs.
-  In this mode, selection/complexity options are ignored and no graph expansion is performed; the script only pulls the specified entities from the dumps.
+  In this mode, selection/complexity options are ignored, and no graph expansion is performed; the script only pulls the specified entities from the dumps.

 Outputs: